These delicious gluten-free waffles are your new breakfast or brunch fave. Don’t miss all our favorite toppings to try!

 - GENTLY FOLD IN THE WHIPPED EGG WHITES.
 Using a large rubber or silicone spatula, gently fold in the egg whites, working just a little bit at a time.
 (I usually add the whipped whites in 3-4 increments.)
 Do NOT whisk or stir the batter vigorously, or you’ll deflate the whipped egg whites.
 Again, a few small lumps are fine!

 - COOK WAFFLES ACCORDING TO WAFFLE MAKER INSTRUCTIONS.
 Now, you’re ready to cook the waffles!
 For my waffle iron, I scoop 3/4 cup of batter per waffle into the hot waffle maker.
 Cook until golden brown and crisp, then transfer to a cooling rack in a single layer.

 - SERVE & STORE.
 Enjoy waffles with your favorite toppings.
 Store leftover waffles in an airtight container in the fridge 2-3 days.
 Or, freeze waffles up to 2 months.

 *We highly recommend King Arthur gluten-free measure for measure flour for this recipe.
 If you use another flour, your results may vary slightly.
 Be sure that whatever blend you use contains xanthan gum!

 To Keep The Waffles Warm & Crisp:

-As you’re cooking waffles, place them in a single layer on a cooling rack, rather than stacking them.
+As you’re cooking waffles, place cooked waffles in a single layer on a wire rack, rather than stacking them.
 Stacked waffles trap steam against each other, which softens that crispy outer layer.
 I put my cooling rack on a baking sheet and pop the whole thing in the oven on low heat (about 200 degrees F.) to keep them warm and crisp.
 Works like a charm!